 Background: Self-medication is becoming very common in our routine life which is an unhealthy and risky practice.Present study was done to determine the knowledge, attitude and practice of self-medication among second year undergraduate medical students of a private medical college in Bhopal, Madhya Pradesh.
-Material and methods: A pre-validated questionnaire was prepared and distributed among the students.Data was collected and analysed using Microsoft Excel and the results expressed as counts and percentages.
+Materials and Methods: A pre-validated questionnaire was prepared and distributed among the students.Data was collected and analysed using Microsoft Excel and the results expressed as counts and percentages.
 Results: Total 139 students participated in the study voluntarily and most common reason for taking Self-medication was that there was no need to visit the doctor for minor illness.
-In maximum students source of information of the drugs used for Self-medication was previous prescription and source of the drugs was medical store.
+In maximum students, source of information of the drugs used for Self-medication was previous prescription and source of the drugs was medical store.
 Only 39% MBBS students accepted the fact, that they always visited a qualified practitioner whenever they fell ill.
 Most of the students took Self-medication for headache followed by cough, cold and fever.
-Out of total 139 students, most of the students took analgesics as Self-medication followed by lozenges.
+Out of total 139 students, most of the students took NSAIDS as Self-medication followed by lozenges.
 Conclusion: This study showed that students of second year MBBS after studying pharmacology became more aware about the drugs and hence do not hesitate in taking Self-medication which is a wrong practice.

-Key words: Self-Medication, Questionnaire, Second Year Mbbs.
+Key words: Self-medication, Questionnaire, Second Year MBBS, Knowledge, Attitude, Practice.